Riiz0/security-audit-reports/README.md

 | I      | Informational |
 | G      | Gas           |

-(*) - Critical category was introduced with DeXe audit 2023-09-14.
-Prior to this all Critical findings were listed as High.

 ## Contact Us

 For inquiries, feedback, or to contribute to this repository, please reach out to us via Github.